 East Soar Experience

 Our NT tenant at Marlborough near Salcombe runs the East Soar Outdoor Experience.
 They provide outdoor educational opportunities for children with additional educational needs.
-As well as a catered camping service, camping barn, holiday cottage and a Walkers Hut open for refreshments.
+They also provide a catered camping service, a camping barn, a holiday cottage and a Walkers' Hut open for refreshments.